-- 60. Expressly excluded from each class are Prestige Management, the Association, Owners, any officers and directors of the Association, together with legal representatives, heirs, successors, or assigns of any of the foregoing, and any judicial officer assigned to this matter and his or her immediate family. - 61.
-This action has been brought and is properly maintained as a class action as it satisfies the numerosity, commonality, typicality, and adequacy of representation requirements.
-Plaintiffs seek to represent an ascertainable Class within a well-defined community of interest in the questions of law and fact involved in this matter. - 62.
-Plaintiffs allege that dozens of tenants have been displaced and lost their personal property.
-Based on the limited information available, Plaintiffs estimate that there are more than
+53. Expressly excluded from the Class are Prestige Management, the Association, unit owners, any officers and directors of the Association, together with legal representatives, heirs, successors, or assigns of any of the foregoing, and any judicial officer assigned to this matter and his or her immediate family.

+54. This action has been brought and is properly maintained as a class action as it satisfies the numerosity, commonality, typicality, and adequacy of representation requirements.
+Plaintiffs seek to represent an ascertainable Class within a well-defined community of interest in the questions of law and fact involved in this matter.